MattiaSalnitri/DaaSinFogComputing/README.md

 ## Run Virtual Machines:
 Download the images of the two virtual machines from this [link](https://polimi365-my.sharepoint.com/:f:/g/personal/10639193_polimi_it/EgNt5PkmpMNAvrxYXssyjDUBd8H8LKopogFnF9McF0ytqQ?e=uMfw14), and deply them.

+To set-up the virtual machines:
+- uncompress the files used for the simulation of the Fog envirobnment, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Fog%20simulation%20environment) folder respecively on VM1 and 2.
+- uncompress the script files for the test, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Test%20scripts) folder respecively on VM1 and 2.
+- update the path of the scripts below

+The values of variables to be used are
+- `<username>`: `salnitri`
+- `<password>`: `salnitri123`
+- `<scriptHome>`: `/home/salnitri/tests`
+- `<simulationHome>`: `/home/mangiaracina`

 Alternatively you can create two virtual machines:
 - recomended resources: 20 cores, 32 GB of memoroy, 50 GB hd
 - operative system: Linux version 5.4.0-81-generic (buildd@lgw01-amd64-052) (gcc version 9.3.0 (Ubuntu 9.3.0-17ubuntu1~20.04))
 - installed software: Python 3.8.10, Docker version 20.10.7, build 20.10.7-0ubuntu1~20.04.1

-To set-up the virtual machines:
-- uncompress the files used for the simulation of the Fog envirobnment, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Fog%20simulation%20environment) folder respecively on VM1 and 2.
-- uncompress the script files for the test, contained [this](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Test%20scripts) folder respecively on VM1 and 2.
-- update the path of the scripts below
+more information on the software used for the experiment, please refer to [this](https://github.com/GiuMangiaracina/Thesis) repository and documentation.

 ## Start base services: